atharv1001/atharv1001/README.md

 ### 👨‍💻 About Me
 💡 I love exploring new technologies and building impactful projects.
-🎓 BCA Graduate | Currently pursuing Master’s in Education with a keen interest in **Educational Technology**.
+🎓MCA Pursuing| BCA Graduate | Currently pursuing Master’s in Education with a keen interest in **Educational Technology**.
 🔭 Currently working on **full-stack projects** and enhancing my **Data Structures & Algorithms** skills.
 📫 Reach me at: **yourmail@gmail.com**